binHarby/csc302_assignments/docs/index.md

         -- Selecting all the courses
         SELECT *
         FROM Course
-        -- Joining the courses with the section on crs_code JOIN Section ON Course.crs_code = Section.crs_code
+        -- Joining the courses with the section on crs_code and term JOIN Section ON Course.crs_code = Section.crs_code
-        -- Finding the largest number of the last term AND Section.sec_term = "SPRING_2019-2020" )WHERE crs_code IN (
+        AND Section.sec_term = "SPRING_2019-2020" )WHERE crs_code IN (
                 SELECT crs_code
                 FROM Section
-                -- Counting whether crs_code has more than 1 occurrences
-                GROUP BY crs_code
+                -- Counting whether crs_code is not distinct GROUP BY crs_code
                 HAVING COUNT(*)>1
 );